turingschool/md_launch_curriculum/Mod1/Lessons/Week4/OOP.md

     public string Name;
     public int Age;

-    public Person(string name, int yearsOld) // This constructor enforces a name and yearsOld to be provided; we can not create a Person without those things!
+    public Person(string name, int yearsOld) // This constructor enforces a name and yearsOld to be provided; we can NOT create a Person without those things!
     {
         Name = name;
         Age = yearsOld;